 Softball Mental Training Skills

 Goals are what we strive toward.
 How we attain those goals is determined by our planning process and the steps that we take in that planning.
 They must be attainable, measurable, and must be periodically evaluated to determine if you are on the right track.
 If you set goals that are simply out of your reach it will not only affect your ability to achieve the goal but will also effect your confidence as your work will be endless and bring less than ideal results.
-If you cannot measure your goals, you cant tell if you are on the right track through evaluations or if you perhaps need to revisit your goals and their priorities.
-In the Progressive Psychological Performance for Softball workbook, I have broken the goal setting down into physical, technical and mental goals to allow you to be specific and to break down your training into smaller parts.
+If you cannot measure your goals, you can not tell if you are on the right track through evaluations or if you perhaps need to revisit your goals and their priorities.
 Be sure to be specific with the dream goals, pre-season goals and season goals so that you can prioritize your training in the appropriate training phases.

 What would be the most perfect outcome that you would like to achieve from softball.
 If you could achieve anything you wanted, what would it be.
 Write this down as your dream goals.
 How do your physical, technical and mental skills need to be in order to attain your dream goal.
 Remember that this training may take longer to attain depending on your current skill level and where you need to be.